What is the Master Gardener program?

 - Basic botany

 - Identification and control of insects, diseases and weeds

 - Lawn and tree care

 How much class time is involved?

-Each class is three hours long.
-The course includes a total of 63 hours, spread over six to nine weeks.
+Each class is about three hours long.
+The course includes over 60 hours education, spread over 10-12 weeks.

 When and where are classes?

 Classes are offered weekday afternoons in fall 2019 in Reno.
 The program dates are as follows: